Corporate Governance – Code of Ethics

 Can I accept tickets to a sporting event from a supplier who said he can’t use them?
 They’re valued at about $200.

 No. Gifts from suppliers that exceed the annual limit are not permitted.

 I receive regular lunch and dinner invitations from a supplier.
 Is it okay to accept these invitations?

 The meals should be infrequent, have a CSX business purpose and should not be lavish.
-You should also abide by CSX policies for accepting any gifts or entertainment from suppliers that CSX is currently negotiating with as documented in the Supplier Sensitivity List, which is published quarterly by the Purchasing & Materials department.
+You should also abide by CSX policies for accepting any gifts or entertainment from suppliers that CSX is currently negotiating with as documented in the Supplier Sensitivity List, which is published quarterly by the Procurement & Supply Chain Management department.

 I received a $50 gift certificate to a local restaurant from a customer for helping them resolve an issue?
 I can accept it since it’s under the $150 threshold, right?

 No. Employees are prohibited from giving or accepting cash or cash equivalents from a customer or supplier, including gift certificates, regardless of the dollar amount.